How Much Do Surrogates Make? – Compensation Structure and Key Factors

 In the U.S., there are no clear federal guidelines on whether surrogate payments are taxable, which can create confusion.

-In many cases, surrogacy compensation may be considered taxable income, especially if the payments are made directly for service compensation.
-However, if the contract specifies that payments are reimbursements for medical or pregnancy-related expenses, they might not be taxed.
+In many cases, payments for surrogacy can be taxable income.
+This is true, especially if the payments are made as service compensation.
+If the contract says payments are for medical or pregnancy expenses, they may not be taxed.
 State tax laws can also differ, further complicating the situation.

-It’s wise to consult with a tax professional who understands surrogacy-related income to avoid unexpected tax liabilities.
+It’s smart to talk to a tax expert who knows surrogacy income.
+This helps you avoid surprise tax bills.
 Setting aside some of your compensation for potential taxes can help you stay financially prepared.
 Also, keeping detailed records of all payments and expenses ensures you’re ready to report your income accurately if required.

 Some surrogacy agencies issue a 1099 form, meaning the IRS will recognize the payments as taxable income.
 Clarifying this with your agency ahead of time can help you plan accordingly.